thuantran/dnscrypt-asuswrt-installer/README.md

 - `linux-armv7` with `GOOS=linux`, `GOARCH=arm`, and `GOARM=7`, published to `armv7/dnscrypt-proxy-linux_arm-nightly.tar.gz`.
 - `linux-armv8` with `GOOS=linux` and `GOARCH=arm64`, published to `armv8/dnscrypt-proxy-linux_arm64-nightly.tar.gz`.

 The workflow also publishes matching `.minisig` signature files and `.md5sum` files for installer download checks.
-Configure the repository Actions secret `MINISIGN_PRIVATE_KEY` with an unencrypted minisign secret key before enabling the nightly workflow.
+Before enabling the nightly workflow, configure one repository Actions secret for an unencrypted minisign secret key:

+- `MINISIGN_PRIVATE_KEY`: full text contents of `minisign.key`.
+- `MINISIGN_PRIVATE_KEY_B64`: base64-encoded contents of `minisign.key`.

+Generate a signing key with `minisign -G -W -s minisign.key -p minisign.pub`, keep `minisign.key` private, and use `minisign.pub` as the public verification key.

+The workflow derives and publishes the matching public key as `gen/dnscrypt-proxy-nightly.pub` whenever it signs nightly packages.

 The installer lets users choose either the repository-provided `dnscrypt-proxy-nightly` package or the developer latest release package during install/update.
 The nightly build uses Go cross-compilation with `CGO_ENABLED=0`; Asuswrt-Merlin.ng toolchains are still appropriate for C helper binaries, but they are not required for dnscrypt-proxy unless you intentionally enable cgo.